 Cannibalism Was Highly Unlikely

-Intent is impossible to prove at this point, but I think there’s a high degree of unlikeliness that cannibalism was the reason for intent.
+Any intent of a murderer is impossible to prove at this point, but I think there’s a high degree of unlikeliness that cannibalism was the reason for intent.

 Tourism is 6% of the Panama’s GDP (2006)